-Baltimore’s aging sanitary sewer system causes millions of gallons of raw sewage enters our waterways each year.
+Baltimore’s aging sanitary sewer system causes millions of gallons of raw sewage to enter our waterways each year.

 Getting sewage pollution in our waterways under control is a complicated challenge.
 To address the issue we work with volunteers, legislators, enforcement agencies, and residents in seeking effective solutions.